For Holy Week this year, I flew to the bustling city of Ho Chi Minh in Vietnam.

 It was almost 7 PM when we headed back to the city.
 Mr. Franco revealed he wrote a book called “Three Moons in Vietnam”, and it’s not published in Vietnam but somewhere else.
 Would love to read more of his insightful stories!
 Before we parted, I, together with other tourists, gave him tip/donation for being a great, funny, passionate and informative guide.
 I couldn’t help but ask for a pic with him too!

-I met three lovely Filipinas, Arbee, Meg & Janice, on this tour.
-We had dinner after it wrapped up.
+After the tour wrapped up, I had dinner with some Pinoys that I met.
 We went to Le Crespo, an Italian pizza restaurant that had a really cool vibe.
-The manager and other staff were Filipinos too!
+To our surprise, the manager and other staff were Filipinos too!

 That’s a wrap for day 1 in Saigon!